felores/mcp-video/README.md

 # Video MCP Server

 A powerful Model Context Protocol (MCP) server that enables AI assistants like Claude to work with video content.
-This server provides capabilities for downloading video transcripts and videos from various platforms including YouTube, Vimeo, Twitter/X, and TikTok.
+This server provides capabilities for downloading video transcripts in plain text and videos from various platforms including YouTube, Vimeo, Twitter/X, and TikTok.

+This project is a fork from anaisbetts/mcp-youtube which only outputs the transcript with timestamps.
+This project outputs the transcript in plain text without timestamps for easy LLM consumption and adds the download tool.

 ## Features